brok3nwir3/WebLearning/Assignments/wk28/wk28_instructions.md

 - Select "Lambda function" from the target drop-down menu.
 - Choose the function created earlier: `test-S3-event-handler`.
 - Click "Next" and "Create rule".
-- Next, return to your S3 bucket.
+- Lastly, return to your S3 bucket to perform a test.
 - Click on the "Upload" button, and upload any small file.
-- Lastly, return to the "Monitor" tab of your Lambda function.
+- Return to the "Monitor" tab of your Lambda function.
 - Check the CloudWatch Logs to see if the event was processed successfully.

 ## Important Note